 \section{Abstract}

-A long-horizon dexterous robot manipulation task of deformable objects, such as banana peeling, is problematic because of difficulties in object modeling and a lack of knowledge about stable and dexterous manipulation skills.
-This paper presents a goal-conditioned dual-action deep imitation learning (DIL) which can learn dexterous manipulation skills using human demonstration data.
-Previous DIL methods map the current sensory input and reactive action, which easily fails because of compounding errors in imitation learning caused by recurrent computation of actions.
-The proposed method predicts reactive action when the precise manipulation of the target object is required (local action) and generates the entire trajectory when the precise manipulation is not required.
-This dual-action formulation effectively prevents compounding error with the trajectory-based global action while respond to unexpected changes in the target object with the reactive local action.
-Furthermore, in this formulation, both global/local actions are conditioned by a goal state which is defined as the last step of each subtask, for robust policy prediction.
-The proposed method was tested in the real dual-arm robot and successfully accomplished the banana peeling task.
+Long-horizon dexterous robot manipulation of deformable objects, such as banana peeling, is a problematic task because of the difficulties in object modeling and a lack of knowledge about stable and dexterous manipulation skills.
+This paper presents a goal-conditioned dual-action (GC-DA) deep imitation learning (DIL) approach that can learn dexterous manipulation skills using human demonstration data.
+Previous DIL methods map the current sensory input and reactive action, which often fails because of compounding errors in imitation learning caused by the recurrent computation of actions.
+The method predicts reactive action only when the precise manipulation of the target object is required (local action) and generates the entire trajectory when precise manipulation is not required (global action).
+This dual-action formulation effectively prevents compounding error in the imitation learning using the trajectory-based global action while responding to unexpected changes in the target object during the reactive local action.
+The proposed method was tested in a real dual-arm robot and successfully accomplished the banana-peeling task.